Trump lawyer seeks to stop publication of White House tell-all book

-In a letter sent to "Fire and Fury" author Michael Wolff and his publisher Thursday, Trump attorney Charles Harder demanded that the book, which reached #1 on the Amazon bestseller list Wednesday, not be published or disseminated.
-A copy of the letter obtained by NBC News cites defamation, libel, and "actual malice" among the alleged wrongdoings in the book, which is due for release Tuesday.
+In a letter sent Thursday to "Fire and Fury" author Michael Wolff and his publisher, Trump attorney Charles Harder demanded that the book, which reached No. 1 on the Amazon best-seller list Wednesday, not be published or disseminated.
+A copy of the letter obtained by NBC News cites defamation, libel and "actual malice" among the alleged wrongdoings in the book, which is due to be released on Tuesday.

-Widely-reported excerpts from the book have roiled Washington, including claims from former top Trump administration and campaign aide Steve Bannon that Donald Trump Jr.'s meeting with Russians at Trump Tower in June of 2016 was "treasonous" and "unpatriotic."
+Widely reported excerpts from the book have roiled Washington, including claims from former top Trump administration and campaign aide Steve Bannon that Donald Trump Jr.'s meeting with Russians at Trump Tower in June 2016 was "treasonous" and "unpatriotic."

-Trump allies, including the president's son Donald Trump Jr. and former White House Communications Director Anthony Scaramucci, took to Twitter and cable news to denounce both Bannon and the book's claims.
+Trump allies, including Trump Jr. and former White House Communications Director Anthony Scaramucci, took to Twitter and cable news to denounce both Bannon and the book's claims.

 Trump friend and Newsmax CEO Chris Ruddy, in an interview with MSNBC, called Bannon "somewhat delusional with some of these claims he's been making."